Elizabeth Saye and Sele (nee Turner) 1741-1816

 "Of Evelina.
 You'd never think it, - she looks so young, to have so much invention, and such an elegant style!
 Well, I could write a play, I think, but I'm sure I could never write a novel".

-"Oh yes, you could if you would try" said Lady Hawke.
+"Oh yes, you could if you would try," said Lady Hawke.
 "Oh no I could not" answered she; "I could not get a

-style - that's the thing I could not tell how to get a style! and a novel's nothing without a style you know".
+style - that's the thing I could not tell how to get a style!
+And a novel's nothing without a style you know".

 "Why no" said Lady Hawke; "that's true.
 But then you write such charming letters, you know".